oweitman/ioBroker.squeezeboxrpc/README.md

 ## Features

-- most of data that the LMS-Servicer provides is availably in the adapter
+- most of data that the LMS-Servicer provides is available in the adapter
 - detailed information about the player status, song title, artist, album, artwork, playlist
 - many control features to play, pause, stop, forward, rewind, repeat, shuffle, play favorite, jump to time (absolute and relative) , jump to playlist index (absolute and relative), power on/off and preset buttons
 - all favorites and all sub levels from server